 (All whites Livinas on the highway!
 At first, we thought it was a new way of delivering new vehicles to their customers – some beautifully modified told us it was not but putting themselves and other road users in great danger)

-This has to be one of the coolest thing I have ever seen on a highway (second to the time me and my friends “caught” a couple having sex whilst still on the slow lane of the highway but let me keep that for another time).
+This has to be one of the coolest things I have ever seen on a highway (second to the time me and my friends “caught” a couple having sex whilst still on the slow lane of the highway some years ago but let me keep that for another time).

-First, the photos – after all, “seeing is believing”, right? (photos taken on Saturday morning, towards North)
+First, the photos – after all, “seeing is believing”, right? (photos were taken on Saturday morning on the highway towards North)

-(Whites Knights meet All Blacks – before we got bored with the whites, they caught with another part of the convoy which was made of all black colored Livinas.
-Somehow the blacks “behaved” themselves on the highway, keeping to the left lane of the highway)
+(Whites Knights meet All Blacks – before we got bored with the whites, they caught with another part of the Livina convoy which was made of all black coloured Livinas.
+Somehow the black Livinas “behaved” themselves on the highway, keeping to the left lane of the highway)

-But here is the sickening part of an otherwise brilliant stroke of organization – those Livina drivers, in their eagerness to keep in line with their same color comrades, completely ignored the rest of the road users.
+But here is the sickening part of an otherwise brilliant stroke of the organization – those Livina drivers, in their eagerness to keep in line with their same colour comrades, completely ignored the rest of the road users.